We want to be open and transparent about our storm discharge activity. You can access data from event duration monitoring (EDM) in the following ways:

 We're excited about the possibilities that open data provides for our customers and the water industry.
 We want to lead the way, so we've set up an application programme interface (API) to connect third parties to our publicly open storm discharge data.
 Our API can be used to integrate our data into your application.

-If you have any queries or concerns about storm discharges or flow data, you can contact us using our enquiry form.
+If you have any queries or concerns about storm discharge and flow data, contact us using our enquiry form.